sameghosts/react-stopwatch/README.md

 5. Next you will need to create `onClick` event attributes for reset and pause and associated methods for each.

 **Hints**...*Shhhhhh!*
+> It might be useful to rethink your state and what properties it should have to accomplish all the tasks!
-> You will also most likely need to include an additional attribute in your constructor method that keeps track of your current interval.
+> You will also most likely need to include an additional attribute in your constructor method (but outside of state) that keeps track of your current interval.
 If you have an active interval, then don't let the start button be fired again!
 >
 > You can use `clearInterval` to stop the current interval!